ezra-bible-app/ezrabibleapp.net/features.md

   * The text is shown with book introductions, section headers, cross references and foot notes.
   * You can compare the Bible translations of the selected verses.
   * Access to all Bible translations available from [CrossWire's](http://www.crosswire.org) repositories.
-  * Ezra Project uses the local Sword directories as any other Sword frontend.
+  * Ezra Bible App uses the local Sword directories as any other Sword frontend.

 ### Tagging (topical verse lists)